fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2b.md

 }
 ```

-First we create a new object for the note called <em>noteObject</em> that will receive its content from the component's <em>newNote</em> state.
+First, we create a new object for the note called <em>noteObject</em> that will receive its content from the component's <em>newNote</em> state.
 The unique identifier <i>id</i> is generated based on the total number of notes.
 This method works for our application since notes are never deleted.
 With the help of the <em>Math.random()</em> function, our note has a 50% chance of being marked as important.

 The new note is added to the list of notes using the [concat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/concat) array method, introduced in [part 1](/en/part1/java_script#arrays):